vijayibm/kubernetes/docs/01-prerequisites.md

 8 GB of RAM (Preferebly 16 GB)
 50 GB Disk space

-## Virtual Box
+## Virtual Machine

-Download and Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on any one of the supported platforms:
+ - KVM Linux Machine.
+ - master-1

- - Windows hosts
+ - master-2
- - OS X hosts
+ - master-3
- - Linux distributions
+ - worker-1
- - Solaris hosts
+ - worker-2

-## Vagrant

-Once VirtualBox is installed you may chose to deploy virtual machines manually on it.
+Once KVM "Virtualization" is installed you may chose to deploy virtual machines manually on it or use script to deploy Virtual Machine on KVM Hypervisor.
-Vagrant provides an easier way to deploy multiple virtual machines on VirtualBox more consistenlty.

-Download and Install [Vagrant](https://www.vagrantup.com/) on your platform.

-- Windows
-- Debian
-- Centos
-- Linux
-- macOS
-- Arch Linux
+Download Centos images form this site https://cloud.centos.org/centos/7/images/CentOS-7-x86_64-GenericCloud.qcow2 under the dir /var/lib/libvirt/images on your hypervisor.